- DaVinci Resolve 12.5 User Guide

 Syncing Audio and Video in DaVinci Resolve

-Method 1: Using Timecodes to Sync Audio and Video
+Method 1: Using Timecodes to auto-Sync Audio and Video

 - To start a new project in DaVinci Resolve, you need to go to Project Settings and turn off the ‘Use local version for new clips in timeline’ from the Color page.